Unsynx/Waynhenge/README.md

 # Waynhenge

-Will porbably use Flutter and Supabase :)
+Will probably use Flutter and Supabase :)